cvstebut/ansible-project-skaffold/README.md

--- Work in progress - experimental -- ...
+-- Work in progress - experimental --

-# Ansible playbook skaffold for using molecule during dev/test
+# Ansible project skaffold for using molecule during playbook development and testing

 This repo is my current attempt for my "standard" project structure developing playbooks.
-The aim is use molecule while developing and testing the playbook.
+The aim is to use molecule while developing and testing the playbook.

+It should also allow me to use travis-ci to run tests, but as of now I have not tested whether this actually works.

 ## Notes